nii-yamagishilab/mos-finetune-ssl/VoiceMOS_baseline_README.md

 ### Data preparation

+You can download the challenge dataset preparation scripts here:  https://zenodo.org/record/6572573#.Yphw5y8RprQ

-After downloading the dataset preparation scripts, please follow the instructions to gather the complete training and development set.
+After downloading the dataset preparation scripts, please follow the instructions to gather the **complete** training and development set.
 For the rest of this README, we assume that the data is put under `data/`, but feel free to put it somewhere else.
 The data directory should have the following structure:
 ```
 data
 └── phase1-main